qubekit/QUBEKit/README.md

 If using QUBEKit multiple times per day with the same molecule, it is therefore necessary to update the 'run number'.
 Not updating the run number when analysing the same molecule on the same day will prevent the program from running.
-This is to prevent the directory being written over.
+This is to prevent the directory being overwritten.

 Updating the run number can be done with the command:

     -log Prop1201

 where 'Prop1201' is an example string which can be almost anything you like (no spaces or special characters).

+**Inputs are not sanitised so code injection is possible but given QUBEKit's use occurs locally, you're only hurting yourself!
+If you don't understand this, don't worry, just use alphanumeric log strings like above.**

 ### QUBEKit Commands: High Throughput